-I am not going to detail HOW to re-upholster a chair in this post. but you can click HERE. if you want to see those details.
-In this post, I'm sharing a tip for how to quickly and easily change out your upholstered chair.
+I am not going to detail HOW to re-upholster a chair in this post. but you can go to this link for that: Re-upholstering your dining or kitchen chairs In this post, I'm sharing a tip for how to quickly and easily change out your upholstered chair.
 In fact this is so quick and easy that you might find yourself changing your chair seat out with every changing holiday or season.
 I know I do!

 Here is the same chair 4 different ways:

-These fabrics you see aren't even attached to the seat cushion.
-They are temporary and can be changed out in 2 minutes flat.
-For this chair above, I have a thin fabric that is permanently attached around the cushion and seat base (like seat covers should be).
+On this particular example, there is a thin fabric that is permanently attached around the cushion and seat base (like seat covers should be).
 Having a permanent cushion cover provides a smooth surface and nice clean edges to work with once your are ready to place your "temporary" fabric over it.
 For this chair you see, the screws from the chair bottom have already been removed.
 And I'll admit....they've never been replaced!
 I figure I can get by with this since the chair is mainly for looks!

-Next, I choose my fabric and cut a piece large enough to be able to cover the seat, wrap around its edges, and tuck underneath.
+2. Next, I choose my fabric and cut a piece large enough to be able to cover the seat, wrap around its edges, and tuck underneath.
 As I wrap the fabric around, tucking it tightly under the edge of the seat, I gently push the seat into the seat frame so the fabric doesn't keep loosening or popping out as i move around the seat.
-In the photo below I actually taped the upholstery to the seat bottom to secure it better.
-There was too much material to neatly and easily tuck under all the edges.
-Taping made this task easier.